WHAT Is it?

 what are its effects?

-People use them to boost their performance in sports, boost libido, increase wakefulness, improve cognitive control, enhance sociability, and induce euphoria.
+Moreover, people utilize them to enhance sports performance, increase libido, promote wakefulness, improve cognitive control, foster sociability, and induce euphoria.

 Street Names